| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | The Book | Answer Archive |

 The music is nothing, if the audience is deaf!

 The Nature of Truth?
 Within each epistemology for establishing truth there resides an implication of what "the nature of truth" might be.
-And in most cases, truth is conceived as a property of accurately stated words, or accurately conceived ideas that characterize world realities.
-As the word descriptions or ideas align with reality, they are said to correspond.
-Hence, one version of the "nature of Truth" is called the "Correspondence Theory of Truth."
+And in most cases, truth is conceived as a property of accurately stated words or accurately conceived ideas that correctly characterize world realities.
+As word-descriptions or ideas align with reality, they are said to correspond.
+Hence one version of the "nature of Truth" is called the "Correspondence Theory of Truth."

-But in assessing the overlap between "correct idea" and "reality," all ideas must necessarily take the form of word-symbols; thus, the correspondence between "correct statements" and "reality" IS where most all theories about "the nature of truth" end up — such is called "Propositional Truth."
+But in assessing the overlap between "correct ideas" and "reality," all ideas must necessarily take the form of word-symbols; thus, the correspondence between "correct statements" and "reality" IS where most theories about "the nature of truth" end up — such is called "Propositional Truth."

-Even the epistemology of Revelation tends to trap truth within the narrow confines of word-symbols.
+Even the epistemology of Revelation tends to trap truth within the limiting confines of word-symbols.
 It's common for people to view "the words of the Bible" as the truth.
-When this notion is taken too literally, people unwittingly give priority to representations over referents; thus, ink symbols on paper are conceived as "truth" — instead of the referents/realities to which the symbols point.
+When this notion is taken too literally, people unwittingly give priority to representations over referents; meaning, ink symbols on paper are conceived as "truth" — instead of the referents, or realities, to which the symbols point.

-Failure to distinguish between Representations versus Referents creates a huge problem: Books of "scripture" are printed in hundreds of languages and are subject to thousands of interpretations.
-To bypass the thorny problem of interpretation, one can enter into inquiries of "Truth" from an entirely different angle, beginning from a different question: Is the aim of sacred scripture to get the "idea" right, or is it ultimately about getting the "application" right?
-Isn't the highest aim and intention of Holy Writ to "live" the precepts?
+Failure to distinguish between Representations versus Realties creates a huge problem, because books of "scripture" are printed in hundreds of languages and are subject to thousands of interpretations.
+To bypass the thorny problem of interpretation, we enter into inquiries of "Truth" from an entirely different perspective.

-Truth as Essence: Truth as Correct Representations; here, truth is a property of verbal and written language; hence, truth exists as essence within a metaphysical realm of immaterial Accurate Ideas.
+Truth as Essence: Truth as Correct Representations — truth as a property of verbal and written language; hence, truth exists as essence within a metaphysical realm of immaterial Accurate Ideas.

-Truth as Existence: Truth as the Living Referent to which Correct Representations point; therefore, Truth is the living application of true principles with words bearing witness of Truth.
+Truth as Existence: Truth as Living Realities to which Correct Representations point — Truth as the faithful application of true principles, with words bearing witness of a Living Truth called "the way."

 Correctly Conceiving Truth